 “What should I do when I am told to ‘check my user name and password’ when I try to log in to my e-mail account?”

 Make sure that the user name and password you’re typing is correct.
-Also, make sure that your user name and password are typed with lowercase letters.
+Remember that your password is case sensitive and requires at least one capital and one lowercase letter.
 Try re-typing your user name and password, but when you do, make sure that the “Caps Lock” hasn’t been accidentally activated.
 If the problem persists, contact technical support for assistance.